On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 The first direction is of finding characterization results for truthful, non-bossy, and neutral mechanisms for classes of preferences not covered by our results.
 In particular, we focus on strict preferences, and do not handle preferences with ties.
 One may first look for a characterization result for truthful, non-bossy, and neutral mechanisms over the entire class of weakly-monotone preferences.
 These preferences pose the unique challenge that an agent is not even guaranteed to demand their entire quota: an agent may be offered a quota of several goods, but some sets in the demand will be smaller than the quota.

-Another direction for future work is that instead of focusing on characterization result, focus on proving fairness impossibilities for truthful mechanisms with less assumptions.
-Our characterization assumes that the mechanism is not only truthful, but also non-bossy and neutral.
-The result of \cite{AmanatidisBCM17} characterizes truthful mechanisms that partition goods to two agents (so are non-bossy), without being neutral, and imply strong negative fairness results from their characterization.
+Another direction for future work is that instead of focusing on characterization results, focus on proving fairness impossibilities for truthful mechanisms with fewer assumptions.
+Our characterization assumes that the mechanism is not only truthful, but also non-bossy and neutral, and so our fairness impossibilities only hold for these mechanisms.
 It would be interesting to get similar negative results without assuming neutrality (even when explicitly assuming non-bossiness), but for more than two agents.
 Alternatively, one can try to obtain results for neutral mechanisms that are not non-bossy.